alevp-dev/Karate-API-Testing/README.md

 To view reports on Windows
 Open the file explorer and navigate to the project folder.

+# Contributions
+Contributions, issues, and feature requests are welcome!
+Feel free to fork this repository and submit a pull request.

+---
+Developed with ❤️ by **Alejandra Villa Posada**
 Go to target/cucumber-reports/ and open cucumber-html-reports.html in a browser.
 To view reports on Mac/Linux
 From the terminal, run: